premodelling/infections/README.md

 This is the *group project* code repository of a Lancaster University Medical School *Health Data Science* team.
-The project's host is Lancashire Teaching Hospitals NHS Foundation Trust, and hence the project's aim and objectives - below - are in line with their requirements.
+The project's host is Lancashire Teaching Hospitals NHS Foundation Trust, and hence the project's aim and objectives - further below - are in line with their requirements.

 Additionally, an important aim of the Trust, which led to an implicit project objective, is to **develop best practices w.r.t. data science solutions development within a collaborative Cloud Environment**.
 It